 Metabolic stress is the “feeling” you get when your muscles become exhausted.
 Call it the pump or a burn, this process doesn’t just remind you that you’re training hard, it also plays a role in hypertrophy.

-Metabolic stress triggers a process that ultimately results in your muscle cells being “turned on” for growth.
+Metabolic stress triggers a process that ultimately results in your muscle cells being “turned on” to help you build muscle mass.
 That means your muscles are more likely to pull water into your muscle cells, which can help them grow.

 Method 2: Muscular Damage